-We selected a number of premium supplements to test on clients who took up boxing.
-We had them try different brands, observed the results, and narrowed down the best pre-workouts.
+As an MMA and kickboxing aficionado myself, I selected a number of premium supplements to test on myself and on my clients who took up boxing.
+We tried many different brands, observed the results, and narrowed down the list to the 10 best pre-workouts.

 Here are the ones that made the cut.

 - Best Overall Pre-Workout for Boxing: Gorilla Mode

 - Cheapest Pre-Workout for Boxing: ENGN Shred Pre-Workout by EVL

 - Best Natural Pre-Workout for Boxers: Transparent Labs